vkar-hub/PyKar/README.md

   3. Visualizing
       Show all the chromosomes and allow user to rotate, switch and label/annotate according their analysis

-           Possibly make a small interface with tk OR qt (To-do on Monday)
+           Possibly make a small interface with tk OR qt (Maybe there is a better alternative).